 Week 8: Schedule first quarterly calibration and rubric review

-Frequently Asked Questions About AI Quality Standards
+Operating Questions on AI Quality Standards

 Should we build custom evaluation tooling or buy an existing platform?